ssciwr/Python-best-practices-course/README.md

 ## Additional Topics

 For general coding best practices, you should always put your source code under version control, implement tests and a documentation, and also add a license to your code.
-It is not possible to discuss all of this in a short course - here we only discuss Python-specific content.
-The SSC offers [tailored courses](https://ssc.iwr.uni-heidelberg.de/events) that you can participate in.
+It is not possible to discuss all of this in a short course - here we only cover very Python-specific content.
+The SSC offers [tailored courses](https://ssc.uni-heidelberg.de/events) that you can participate in.
 There is also a [block course](https://ssciwr.github.io/sustainable_development_course/) that touches on all these aspects; the block course takes place every year in early March.